edwinm/rxjslog/README.md

 Log RxJS events nicely to the console.

+The `next`, `error` and `complete` events have their own icon and the log messages have their own color so they stand out between the other log messages.

-RxJSLog works in both the browser as in Node.js environments.
+Rxjslog works in both the browser as in Node.js environments.

 ## Install